barlo97/Game/ReadMe.md

 A player needs to match three letters to the piano and the rest of the architecture and mechanism similar to Level 1 and 2.
 Here I could also do different difficulty modes, similar to Level 2.
 For example:

-**1st Difficulty Mode:** Three out of three letters is displayed, and the player needs to match all of them with their corresponding places on the piano.\
+**1st Difficulty Mode:** Three out of three letters are displayed, and the player needs to match all of them with their corresponding places on the piano.\
-**2nd Difficulty Mode:** Two out of three letters are displayed, there is displayed Interval on screen that indacates how the player needs to match the letter with the piano keys.\
+**2nd Difficulty Mode:** Two out of three letters are displayed, and there is displayed Interval on screen that indacates how the player needs to match the letter with the piano keys.\
-**2nd Difficulty Mode:** Three out of three letters are displayed, there is displayed Interval on screen that indacates how the player needs to match the letter with the piano keys.
+**2nd Difficulty Mode:** One out of three letters is displayed, there is displayed Interval on screen that indacates how the player needs to match the letter with the piano keys.

+By adding such difficulty modes - not only the player learns the keys on the piano , by the names of the intervals and chords.
+This widens the players' musical knoweldge and hopefully will help them when they actually sit in front of the piano.

 ## First things First - pushing to Github
 The first things that needs to be done is to push the initial project to Github.
 I have already had a few problems with that - not a surprise, but managed to fix them.
 The following steps need to be undertaken while pushing a Unity project to Github: